How to Find All Pages on a Website – 8 Easy Ways

 Therefore, the “site:” search query is a good start to get an approximate picture of how large your site is.
 But to find the rest of the pages that might be missing from the index, you will need some other tools.

-Robots.txt is a technical file that instructs search bots about how to crawl your website, with the help of the allow/disallow rules for individual pages or whole directories.
+Robots.txt is a technical file that instructs search bots about how to crawl your website, using the allow/disallow rules for individual pages or whole directories.

 Generate a robots.txt file in a click